Sn0whax/xbps-repo/README.md

 In normal operation, packages track upstream within roughly six hours: the update workflow detects a new version, commits it, and dispatches a build that republishes the `latest` release.

-> Note: `cachyos-settings-runit` and `nlohmann-json` have fixed versions that the update workflow does not auto-bump (the former is source-free; the latter is pinned to the version `ananicy-cpp` expects). `ananicy-cpp` tracks a GitLab tag.
-To publish changes to any of these, edit the template, increment `revision` (or `version`) in its template, and push to `main` to trigger a build.
+> Note: `cachyos-settings-runit` and `nlohmann-json` have fixed versions that the update workflow does not auto-bump (the former is source-free; the latter is pinned to the version `ananicy-cpp` expects). `ananicy-cpp` tracks a GitLab tag; `faugus-launcher` tracks a GitHub tag.
+To publish changes to any package, edit the template, increment `revision` (or `version`), and push to `main` to trigger a build.

 Required repository secrets: